typography-interaction-2526/typography-interaction-2526.github.io/content/syllabus.md

 In addition to our previous project requirements, here we’ll be looking for the effective use of images/media, meaningful interactive interface functionality, and your use of JavaScript.

-### Unit 5: If All You Have Is a Hammer, Everything Looks Like a Nail <!-- .spring -->
+### Unit 5: If All You Have Is a Hammer, Everything Looks Like a Nail <!-- .spring inert -->

 #### Weeks 22–30